 Fishing tips: Fisherman report silver spoons, white and top

 BEST FISHING TIMESWhen is the best time to go fishing on the French River?
 The best fishing times, as reported by Bear's Den Lodge outfitters and lodge owners, are anytime there are three days of stable weather pattern.
 Fishing French River Tips: Three days of stable weather pattern creates the best fishing periods and times.
 Being in the right place, with the right lure, the right equipment, the right action, presentation, retrieve and landing will produce the best fishing times.
 Another important fishing tip to keep in mind for selecting lure colors is the water is a tea-stained color due to the tannic acid from surrounding beaver ponds.
-When in doubt, select black to fish the French River.
+French River Fishing tip: If not catching fish, select black and fish deeper.

 If you have any questions regarding walleye, muskie, Canada northern pike fishing, largemouth bass or smallmouth bass fishing, black bear hunting, our fly-in or boat access only lodge, our services, or would like to make a reservation, please contact your hosts, Art and Brenda Barefoot for your next Canadian vacation destination.